jianminchen/RepositorySummaryJulia/ReadMe.md

 [Landlord Julia](https://github.com/jianminchen/LandlordJulia)<br>
 **January 7, 2019**<br>

-It is a new year.
+It is the beginning of 2019.
 It is the day one for me to open a repository called landlordJulia.
 I like to push myself to get organized and learn more about personal finance and serve people better as a landlord.

 **Personal Legal Julia**<br>
 [Personal Legal Julia](https://github.com/jianminchen/PersonalLegalJulia)<br>